go test

 To use Captain with go test, you need to configure your test suite to output test results to a file and then tell Captain where to find those test results.

-Getting started
+Getting Started

 By default, go test can produce JSON output with go test ./... -json, but it will squash the default output.
 To have useful STDOUT and JSON output, we recommend installing gotestsum.
-Once you have gotestsum installed, configure Captain by creating a .captain/config.yaml file in the root directory of your repository:
+Once you have gotestsum installed, configure Captain by creating a .captain/config.yml file in the root directory of your repository:

 test-suites: